binarynate/nativescript-component/README.md

 #### Things of note:

-* The Component class has built-in initialization hooks (e.g. `onLoaded`, `onNavigatingFrom`, `onShownModally`, etc.), which implement its functionality. **At least one of these hooks must be connected to the template in order to setup the component.** Feel free to also extend these hooks, as was done with the `onNavigatingTo` hook here, but be sure to call the base class's implementation first.

-* Once one of the `Component` class's initialization hooks is executed (e.g. `onNavigatingTo`), you can use its [built-in methods and properties](https://github.com/BinaryNate/nativescript-component/blob/master/docs/api.md) in your code.
-In `details-page`, `this.get()` and `this.set()` are used to get and set properties on the component's binding context.
+* The built-in `init` hook is automatically called after the component's parent (if any) has been initialized.
+Override this hook to perform any setup using the [built-in methods and properties](https://github.com/BinaryNate/nativescript-component/blob/master/docs/api.md). `this.get()` and `this.set()` are used to get and set properties on the component's binding context.
 Properties set this way can be displayed in the component's template.

-* The Component class's `onNavigatingTo` hook automatically took the `user` object that was passed to `navigate()` and bound it to the component's binding context, which means it's available in the JavaScript via `this.get('user')` and available to the XML template as `{{ user }}`.
+* Parameters passed to `navigate()` are automatically bound to the component's binding context, which means the `user` parameter in our example is accessible in JavaScript via `this.get('user')` and available in the XML template as `{{ user }}`.

-* Call the `export()` method to export the class in the format that the NativeScript runtime expects.
-It also sets up the code that allows multiple instances of the component to coexist.
+* `export()` is used to export the class in the format that the NativeScript runtime expects.

 ### editable-text.xml